wevandrunen/wevandrunen.github.io/_pages/research.md

 <br>
 <br>

-# Polyploid Evolution and Ecology in Natural and Urban Systems
+# 1. Polyploid Evolution and Ecology in Natural and Urban Systems

-Polyploidy (3 or more chromosome sets) is remarkably common among plants; approximately 35% of extant flowering-plant species are polyploid, and __all__ have experienced at least one ancient whole-genome duplication (WGD) event.
+What is polyploidy anyway?
+Polyploidy is the presence of more than two chromosome sets, and is remarkably common among plants; approximately 35% of extant flowering-plant species are polyploid, and __all__ have experienced at least one ancient whole-genome duplication (WGD) event.
 Despite its high frequency of occurrence in this group, the role of polyploidy in the ecology and evolution of plant species is understudied, especially in non-crop/non-model systems.
 I concentrate on the impact of phenotypic divergence between diploids and polyploids, in both natural populations and urban environments.

-## Phenotypic Shifts in Neopolyploids
+### Phenotypic Shifts in Neopolyploids

 ![image-right](../assets/images/Dip and tet2 small.jpg){: .align-right} Autopolyploids (polyploids arising within a single species) frequently exhibit divergent phenotypes from their diploid parents (e.g., plant size, see diploid vs. neotetraploid _Fragaria vesca_ on the right).
 Changes can happen immediately following the WGD event, or they may arise over many generations if cytotypes are subject to different selective pressures.
 But since newly arisen neo-polyploids are only rarely observed in nature, we often can't disentangle the short- vs. long-term effects of WGD on individual phenotypes.
 <br>